y-arjun-y/arjunyadav/blog-posts/the-argentine-paradox.md

 Thus, Mileli and his administration planned on a "V-shaped" recovery: they slashed public spending in their proposed budget (which was passed by law-markers late April of this year) and devalued their currency to reverse the prop ups.

-Now, even though Argentina doesn't seem to be in a recession any more, it's quite razor-thin, and there are a lot of issues and further complications plaguing Mileli right now (such as whether to increase interest rates or not, which may help slow down inflation but ), but broadly speaking, Mileli did what was needed to save Argentina right now.
+Now, even though Argentina doesn't seem to be in a recession any more, it's economy is still razor-thin from entering a new one, and there are a lot of issues and further complications plaguing Mileli right now (such as whether to increase interest rates or not, which may help slow down inflation but ), but broadly speaking, Mileli did what was needed to save Argentina right now.

 ## Some remarks on austerity